 Restructured: The loan book has been restructured to help the business.

-Arrangement: We have agreed to a recovery plan with the business (will not be longer than 10 working days)
+Arrangement: We have agreed to a recovery plan with the business

 In administration: We are committed to recovering the full amount with the help of our legal team and the administrators.